infochimps-sales/smart-maintenance-demo/README.md

 this simply removes some cruft and temporarily reduces the likelihood of motor failure.
 Meanwhile the SVM algorithm is trained on the run-to-fail data, which is simply the observed engine lifetimes versus their (P,T) settings.
-Once trained, the SVM algorithm is now able to use an engine's (P,T) settings to predict that engine's lifetime ie its estimated time-to-fail.
+Once trained, the SVM algorithm is now able to use an engine's (P,T) settings to predict that engine's estimated time-to-fail.
 Thereafter (at times t > 400 days) the engines are evolved using _predictive-maintenance_, which simply sends an engine into maintenance when its predicted time-to-fail is one day hence.
 The following diagram shows the SVM's